 - 4 years of post-secondary training/ education or 180 CEUs

 Note: For all of the above certifications, there is also a high school requirement.
-Proof of high school will be accepted with a High school diploma, GED, Adult Graduation Diploma, Red Seal Trade or Prior Learning Assessment.
+Proof of high school will be accepted with a High school diploma, GED, Adult Graduation Diploma, or Red Seal Trade.
 Yukon students must also meet the British Columbia requirements in order to graduate.

 - To order your BC high school transcript – Click here